-deficiencies.
+- IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
+(Core) - IV.D.1.b) The program must provide scheduled and protected time and facilities for research activities by fellows.
+(Core) - IV.D.1.b).(1) Protected time for research activities should be a minimum of two days per month, averaged over the 12-month program.
+(Detail)

+IV.D.2.
+Faculty Scholarly Activity

+IV.D.2.a) Faculty members must demonstrate dissemination of scholarly activity through peer-reviewed publications, chapters, and/or grant leadership.
 (Core)

+IV.D.3.
+Fellow Scholarly Activity

+IV.D.3.a) Fellows must participate in basic and/or clinical hypothesis-based research.
+(Core)

+IV.D.3.b)

-IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims. ^(Core) IV.D.1.b) The program must provide scheduled and protected time and facilities for research activities by fellows. ^(Core) IV.D.1.b).(1) Protected time for fellow research activities should be a minimum of two days per month, averaged over the 12-month program. ^(Detail) IV.D.2.
-Faculty Scholarly Activity IV.D.2.a) The members of the program faculty must demonstrate dissemination of scholarly activity through peer-reviewed publications, chapters and/or grant leadership. ^(Core) IV.D.3.
-Fellow Scholarly Activity IV.D.3.a) Fellows must participate in basic and/or clinical hypothesis-based research.
-(Core) IV.D.3.b) Each fellow should demonstrate scholarship during the program through one or more of the following: peer-reviewed publications; abstracts, posters or presentations at international, national, or regional meetings; publication of book chapters; or lectures or formal presentations (such as grand rounds or case presentations). ^(Outcome) IV.E.
-Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program.
-IV.E.1.
-If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10
+Each fellow should also demonstrate scholarship during the program through one or more of the following: peer-reviewed publications; abstracts, posters, or presentations at international, national, or regional meetings; publication of book chapters; or lectures or formal presentations (such as grand rounds or case presentations).
+(Outcome)

+- IV.E.
+Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program. - IV.E.1.
+If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year.
+(Core)